landlab/landlab/docs/dan_installs_on_linux.rst

 .. _dan_installs_on_linux:

 ================================
-A rough guide to Python on Linux - WHERE SHOULD THIS GO???
+A rough guide to Python on Linux
 ================================

 *Handling Python installs on Linux if you are non-expert can be a confusing